Snapshot filesystem + memory before risky work

 except RuntimeError:

-# Roll back files + message history together
+pass # files + message history already at "stable"Transactions for agent execution

 Everything you need to build agents that try risky things, fail safely, and resume from a clean state.